ryan-mahoney/Framework/docs/folder/index.rst

 * a built in "type" for type-specific rendering logics

 These files are written in the YAML language.
-You can read more about this in the *Separation* component.

 .. code-block:: yaml